mutlukaplan/SpecFlow.CodingTask/README.md

 - SpecRun.Runner 3.9.7
 - SpecFlow.Tools.MsBuild.Generation 3.9.22

 > Warning;  **In order to run specflow tests, you must register their web site to open an account to be connected your visual studio account.
-And u must have a internet connection.**
+And u must have a internet connection.
+You also need to install specflow extention for visual studio 2019.**

 ## Problem
 Create a customer basket that allows a customer to add products and provides a total cost of the basket including applicable discounts.
 Offers can be cumulative.